archesproject/arches-docs/docs/developing/django-devs/orm-start.rst

 Arches Use of the Django ORM
 ############################

-Arches is built on Django, a powerful, popular, well-supported and well-documentant Python language web framework.
-This guide is intented to help guide developers already familiar with Django to better understand the Arches backend.
-The main focus here will center on how Arches uses the `Django Object Relational Model (ORM) <https://docs.djangoproject.com/en/5.0/topics/db/models/>`_ to power a highly configurable (and semantic, if one chooses to use ontologies) abstract :ref:`Data Model`.
+Arches is built on Django, a powerful, popular, well-supported and well-documented Python language web framework.
+This guide is intended to help guide developers already familiar with Django to better understand the Arches backend.
+The main focus here will center on how Arches uses the `Django Object Relational Model (ORM) <https://docs.djangoproject.com/en/stable/topics/db/models/>`_ to power a highly configurable (and semantic, if one chooses to use ontologies) abstract :ref:`Data Model`.

 The Arches :ref:`Data Model` documentation provides an invaluable reference to understand Arches implementations of Django ORM models.
 This page provides more of a "guided tour" that illustrates how the Arches information you see in a browser may be reflected in Django `query sets <https://docs.djangoproject.com/en/5.0/topics/db/queries/#retrieving-objects>`_ and objects (individual records).